munificent/game-programming-patterns/book/observer.markdown

 ## Observers Today

-Design Patterns came out in the <span name="90s">90s</span>.
+*Design Patterns* came out in the <span name="90s">90s</span>.
 Back then, object-oriented programming was *the* hot paradigm.
-Every programmer on Earth wanted to "Learn OOP in 30 Days" and middle managers paid them based on the number of classes they created.
+Every programmer on Earth wanted to "Learn OOP in 30 Days", and middle managers paid them based on the number of classes they created.
 Engineers judged their mettle by the depth of their inheritance hierarchies.